-- a.
-Increasing the representation of BIPOC faculty and staff. - b.
-Increasing the representation of BIPOC students as well as first-generation college students through enhanced recruitment efforts across New Jersey and the nation. - c.
-Revising curricula to be more inclusive and more representative of the diversity of artistic traditions and cultures around the world. - d.
-Producing artistic programming that reflects the diversity of artistic traditions and cultures around the world. - e.
+- 1. Increasing the representation of BIPOC faculty and staff. - Increasing the representation of BIPOC students as well as first-generation college students through enhanced recruitment efforts across New Jersey and the nation. - 3.
+Revising curricula to be more inclusive and more representative of the diversity of artistic traditions and cultures around the world. - 4.
+Producing artistic programming that reflects the diversity of artistic traditions and cultures around the world. - 5.
 Engaging, supporting, and collaborating with a diversity of artists, residents, and communities in and around New Brunswick as well as throughout New Jersey.